The New Life Story

 New Life S.A.Y.
 Yes!
 Center

 The New Life S.A.Y.
 Yes!
 Center is a 501C3 non-profit of New Life Covenant Church.
 The New Life S.A.Y.
 (Save America's Youth) Yes!
-Center is a community of parents, teachers, volunteers, financial partners and staff who provide support services for students to master academic subjects.
+Center is a community of students, parents, volunteers, financial partners and staff who provide support services for students in K5 - 12th grades to master academic subjects.
 We serve collaboratively to interrupt, inspire and ignite students who desire a new reality.
 Education is a journey that leads to broader opportunities, new experiences and dreams being realized.
 We believe that everyone deserves a chance.

 575 Youth Ministry